alinadikhorasgani/Workspace-Mental-Health-Clustering/README.md

 # Workspace-Mental-Health-Clustering
 In this repository, I execute K-means and a combination of K-means and LLM and compare the results.
 # Dataset
-This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+This dataset is from a 2014 survey that measures attitudes towards mental health and the frequency of mental health disorders in the tech workplace.
 You are also encouraged to analyze data from the ongoing 2016 survey found here.

 Content
 This dataset contains the following data: